 DUI cases in Yorkville typically go before a judge at the Kendall County Courhouse in Yorkville, Illinois.
 Kendall County court records are available online and you can check the status of your case at any time.

 For detailed information on punishments in a DUI case in Yorkville, please contact our office for a free consultation.
 Sentences often involve DUI classes, fines, and potentially jail time.

 Additional Links & Resources:

 Cities We Serve:

-Learn more about important legal issues in Illinois on our blog.
+Learn more about important law changes in your area through our blog.